The Commission Math // Run Your Own Number

 I'm not accusing any individual agent of folding.
 Plenty fight anyway, against their own math, on pure professionalism.
 But you're betting your equity that yours is one of them.
 I'd rather you didn't have to bet.

-My check is a fixed $17,000 whether your home closes at $700,000 or $980,000, this week or next month.
+My compensation is agreed before we list and does not move whether your home closes at $700,000 or $980,000, this week or next month.
 There's no clock in it and no daylight math working against you.
 The only thing my structure pays me to do is get you the number you'll still be happy about a year later, because your referral is the entire way I eat.

 The Math at Every Price Point